openintegrationhub/REST-API-component/README.md

 - **`body`** - A JSONata expression that executes against the message passed into the component to define the request body for any HTTP request that doesn't use the method `GET`.
 Hint: To just accept the message passed in as the message data, without making any transformation, simply use `$$` to make it a basic JSONata expression that references the root of the message.
 Unlike older versions of this component, this JSONata executes relative to `msg` not `msg.data` or `msg.body`.

+- **`enableRebound`** - Enabling rebound will retry any request that receives the following response codes.
+It accepts `true` or `false`.
+Default is set to `false`.
+  - 408: Request Timeout
+  - 423: Locked
+  - 429: Too Many Requests
+  - 500: Internal Server Error
+  - 502: Bad Gateway
+  - 503: Service Unavailable
+  - 504: Gateway Timeout
+  - DNS lookup timeout

 - **`headers`** - An array of objects with `key` and `value` as the only properties on each. `key` is used to store the header name and `value` its value.

+- **`lastPageValidator`** - JSONata applied to the response which evaluates to a boolean.
+This JSONata determines whether there is a nextPage or stop iterating pages.

+- **`pagingEnabled`** - If set to `true` the field `responseToSnapshotTransform` can be used to transform a response into a "next page" request.

+- **`responseToSnapshotTransform`** - This is a JSONata applied to the REST response body and stored in the snapshot as an object.
+This is used in conjunction with `pagingEnabled` to define the request to get the "next page" from a response.
+Note: JSONata expression will run relative to the API call response, not the flow execution message.

 ## Authorization